elianachristou/fquantdr/README.md

 - `nbasis` the number of basis functions for smoothing the functional predictors.
 - `tau` the quantile level
-- `d_tau` the number of directions the user wants to extract.
+- `dtau` the number of directions the user wants to extract.
+If not provided, the function will return $p$ directions.

 The function then returns: